 We don’t know if you’ve heard, but beige is making a comeback.
-In fact, it was announced in 2021 by global paint giant, PPG, that beige was officially returning, and colours that signified comfort and simplicity would be all the rage.
+In fact, it was announced in 2021 by global paint giant, PPG, that beige was officially returning, and colors that signified comfort and simplicity would be all the rage.
 With wellness and minimalism still big themes for 2022 and beyond, it’s clear that beige is here to stick around.

 Warm, beachy vibes